Jimdo/puppet-periodicnoise/TESTING.md

 All test-related tasks are described in more detail below.

-## puppet-lint
+### puppet-lint

-The Rake task `lint` will use [puppet-lint] to run lint checks on the module.
+The Rake task `test:lint` will use [puppet-lint] to run lint checks on the module.

-## puppet-rspec
+### puppet-rspec

-The Rake task `spec` will run all RSpec examples in the `spec` directory.
+The Rake task `test:spec` will run all RSpec examples in the `spec` directory.
 The specs utilize [rspec-puppet].

-## Vagrant
+### Vagrant

-With [Vagrant], you can spin up a virtual machine and run your module inside it via Puppet Apply or Puppet Agent.
-The test setup requires to install **Vagrant 1.2.x** from the [Vagrant downloads page].
+With [Vagrant], you can spin up a virtual machine and run your module inside it via Puppet Apply.
+The test setup requires to install **Vagrant 1.1.x** from the [Vagrant downloads page].

-When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`:
+When everything is in place, this command will boot and provision the VM as specified in the `Vagrantfile`, using the manifest `test/site.pp` as the entry point for integration testing:

-    $ vagrant up

-In case the VM is already up, you can run the provisioners again with:

-    $ vagrant provision
+    $ rake vagrant:provision

 Finally, if you no longer need the VM, you can destroy it:

-    $ vagrant destroy --force
+    $ rake vagrant:destroy

+See Rake section above for a complete list of all Vagrant-specific tasks.

-## Travis CI
+### Travis CI

 The module includes a configuration for [Travis CI] that will run `rake test` each time changes are pushed to GitHub.
 Simply enable Travis for your GitHub